Chat

 Theonewhogrows

-Theonewhogrowsstarted grow question 7 months ago
+Theonewhogrowsstarted grow question a year ago

 Is repotting harumful?
 I wanted to repot my plant yesterday because her pot was way to big & i just recently bought smaller ones.
 And now after repotting the plant doesnt look happy.
 Im thankful for any kind of tips